Rhombidodecadodecahedron: Cartesian coordinates

-where τ = (1+√5)/2 is the golden ratio (sometimes written φ).
+where φ = (1+√5)/2 is the golden ratio.

 Related polyhedra

 It shares its vertex arrangement with the uniform compounds of 10 or 20 triangular prisms.
 It additionally shares its edges with the icosidodecadodecahedron (having the pentagonal and pentagrammic faces in common) and the rhombicosahedron (having the square faces in common).

 Medial deltoidal hexecontahedron

 The medial deltoidal hexecontahedron (or midly lanceal ditriacontahedron) is a nonconvex isohedral polyhedron.
 It is the dual of the rhombidodecadodecahedron.
 It has 60 intersecting quadrilateral faces.